Feb 8, 2022

 National Pizza Day: How to use pizza to learn about money

-One thing we know about kids is that they love pizza.
-Case in point: In 2020, Greenlight kids collectively spent $3.2 million on pizza alone.
+One thing we know about kids: they love pizza.
+In 2021 alone, Greenlight kids and teens collectively spent $6.8 million on pizza (more than double from the previous year, at $3.2 million).
+That's quite a mouthful!
 To celebrate National Pizza Day this year, we’ve got a few ways to put that cheese and sauce to work.
 Crust us, we know what we’re talking about here.

 Life is like a box of pizza

 Let’s start by looking at the whole pizza pie.
 We’ll say this is all the money your kids have — in other words, their earnings.
 Each slice represents how their money is divided.

 Some teachers use pizza to teach students about fractions.
 We’re going to do something similar.
 Go through the four main budgeting categories and divvy them up into percentages.
 Then, make that budget real.
 How?
 Set spending limits in your app.

 Save for later

 Okay, we get it.
 The whole thing is a little cheesy.
 But kids are visual learners — whether they’re 5 or 15, pizza is good.
 And it’s a good way to visualize spending.
 Once you eat it, it’s gone.
 Similarly, once you spend it, it’s gone.
 That’s why we budget!
 Have you ever heard of the marshmallow experiment?
 You know — one marshmallow now or two marshmallows later?

 Your kids can learn about compound growth in simple terms like this.
 If you save and invest at a young age (even if that means spending less in the short term), it’ll pay off in the long run.
 Big time.

 The slice is right